30 Aug 2019

 The O2O e-commerce model is gaining popularity in China’s furniture market.
-O2O refers to the linking online sales and marketing with offline business operation and consumption.
-There are now different types of O2O e-commerce operators on the mainland and the O2O model takes various forms in practice.
+O2O refers to the linking of online sales and marketing with offline business operation and consumption.
+There are now different types of O2O e-commerce operators on the mainland.
 Qumei is a typical example of furniture manufacturing enterprise and e-commerce operator.
-The company uses its website as its sales platform, showcasing the images of various products and accepting online orders from consumers.
-Consumers may also opt for offline experiences by visiting dealers’ stores and place orders there at online prices.
-This not only allows furniture brands to carry out sales and marketing but also to boost product sales within a short time, therefore speeding up cash flows and reducing inventory pressure.
+The company uses its website as its sales platform, showcasing images of various products and accepting online orders.
+Consumers may also opt for offline experiences by visiting dealers’ stores and placing orders there at online prices.
+This not only allows furniture brands to carry out sales and marketing but also boosts product sales within a short time, therefore speeding up cash flows and reducing inventory pressure.

-Selected furniture exhibitions to be held in China in 2017-2018:
+Selected furniture exhibitions to be held in China in 2019-2020:

-28-31 March 2018 (Phase 2)
+28-31 March 2020 (Phase 2)

 IV.
 Import and Trade Regulations

 After China became a WTO member, tariffs on furniture dropped significantly.
 Apart from the furniture products listed below, which are still subject to import duties, a zero tariff has been applied to all other furniture items since 2005.

 China’s import tariff rates on furniture in 2019

 | 94012010||Seats of a kind used for motor vehicles, of leather or composition leather||6|

 |94012090||Other seats of a kind used for motor vehicles||6|

 |9404||Mattress supports/articles of bedding and similar furnishing fitted with springs||10|